tulsawebdevs/website/CONTRIBUTING.md

 Check out this resources for more details
 [Best Practices to Follow](https://phoenixnap.com/kb/git-branch-name-convention)

+_While working in your own fork you are welcome to work off your own `main` branch and label pull requests descriptively instead if preferred_

 ## Pre-commit Setup

 To set up pre-commit hooks for your project, you'll need to install the pre-commit package manager.